Robinpig/Note/docs/CS/Java/Netty/EventLoop.md

                     }
                 } finally {
                     try {
-                        cleanup();
+                        cleanup(); // implement by different EventLoop
                     } finally {
-                        // Lets remove all FastThreadLocals for the Thread as we are about to terminate and notify
+                        // Lets remove all FastThreadLocals for the Thread as we are about to terminate and notify the future.
-                        // the future.
-The user may block on the future and once it unblocks the JVM may terminate
+                        // The user may block on the future and once it unblocks the JVM may terminate
                         // and start unloading classes.
                         // See https://github.com/netty/netty/issues/6596.
                         FastThreadLocal.removeAll();

                         STATE_UPDATER.set(SingleThreadEventExecutor.this, ST_TERMINATED);
                         threadLock.countDown();
-                        if (logger.isWarnEnabled() && !taskQueue.isEmpty()) {
-                            logger.warn("An event executor terminated with " +
-                                    "non-empty task queue (" + taskQueue.size() + ')');
-                        }
                         terminationFuture.setSuccess(null);
                     }
                 }